|Spring Semester 2019 – Sorrento, Italy||Arrive Jan. 13, 2019 – Depart May 4, 2019||click here for price||SOISPA

 Possible U.S. Credits: 12-15 semester credits per semester.
 Students choose up to 5, 3-credit courses including a mandatory 3-credit Italian language course.
 Internships are available for 3, 6 or 9 credits and may be taken along with classes.

 Final transcript is issued by Jacksonville University.
 Classes are taken with other American and foreign students.

 Sorrento, Italy: Semester Course Offerings at Sant’Anna Institute

-All students MUST get a total of 8 classes approved by their academic advisor, in case of changes in course availability or schedule conflicts.
-That way, if a class is full or cancelled, or if 2 of the classes you want to take meet at the same time, you’ll already have back-up classes that you know your school will accept.
+All students MUST have a total of 8 classes approved by their home institution, in case of changes in course availability or schedule conflicts.
+That way, if a class is full or cancelled, or if 2 of the classes you want to take meet at the same time, you’ll already have back-up classes that your school will accept.
 When you pre-register for classes (this happens after you’re accepted), you will have to list a total of 8 possible classes on your registration form, in order of preference.

 - Students take 4 or 5 courses from the list below, including 1 mandatory Italian language class.
 If you plan to do an Internship (3, 6, or 9 credits), choose the appropriate number of courses to add up to a total of 12-15.

 - Classes are worth 3 U.S. semester credits, unless otherwise noted.

 COURSE OFFERINGS ARE SUBJECT TO CHANGE.